KxSystems/docs/docs/ml/toolkit/fresh.md

 var[data]                                     | Variance of the series
 varAboveStdDev[data]                          | Boolean: the variance of the dataset is larger than the standard deviation

-!!! warning "deprecation warning"
-    Some of the above functions are deprecated.
+!!! warning "Some of the above functions are deprecated"

     They are still callable but will be removed after version 3.0.

 ## Feature extraction